Vyral/sandy-eagon-blog/_drafts/homeownership-on-tribe-owned-land.md

 {% include youtube.html %}

-Today I wanted to talk about land on the Tulalip Reservation, which can either be leased land from the Fryeburgs or it can be deeded.
+Today I wanted to talk about land on the Tulalip Reservation, which can either be leased land or it can be deeded.

+If it's leased, then the lease is either through the Tulalip Tribe or through the Fryberg family.

-**When the land is with the tribe, the land is owned by the tribe and you would pay them a monthly lease** fee that's based on the value of the land and reassessed every three years.
+**When the land is owned by the tribe you pay them a monthly lease fee that's based on the value of the land and reassessed every three years.**

-**When you lease from the Fryeburg family—who are part of the Tulalip Tribe and own the land—you pay an annual lease fee to them.** It's not actually overseen by the tribe, but by the Bureau of Indian Affairs.
-The Fryeburg family leased land is reassessed every five years.
+**When you lease from the Fryberg family—who are part of the Tulalip Tribe and own the land—you pay an annual lease fee to them.**&nbsp;The Fryberg leases are overseen by the Bureau of Indian Affairs.
+The Fryberg family leased land is reassessed every five years.

 {% include pullquote.html %}

-When you buy a property that is leased land, you're buying the improvements on the land, as well as the rights to the land.
-Much like deeded land, no one else can claim rights to it.
+When you buy a property that is leased land, you're buying the improvements on the land, as well as the rights to exclusively use the land.
+Much like deeded land, no one else can claim rights to use it during your lease period.

+When you buy a deeded property on the Tulalip Reservation, your rights are exactly like buying anywhere else.
+The only difference is that you'll pay a 1% fee to the Tulalip Tribe when you sell.

 If you have any questions about tribal land or leased/deeded property, don't hesitate to give me a call or send me an email.
-I'd be more than happy to help!
+I am more than happy to help!